 In German, the name Frankenstein translates to “stronghold of freemen,” most likely referring to various castles and battlements around the country that also carry the name.
 Mary Shelley however, believed the name came to her in a vivid dream.
 But now, in the case of “Frankenstorm,” the application of the “Franken-” prefix might not be on point.
 In Shelley’s novel, Dr. Victor Frankenstein never names his creation.
 Instead he disowns the monster by refusing to name it, referring to it as “demon,” “thing,” “wretched devil,” and a long list of awful aliases.

 Fear not meteorologists: you are not alone in the inaccurate ‘Franken-‘ ascription!
 With terms like ‘Frankenbike’ (a bicycle pieced together from scavenged parts), ‘Frankenfood‘ (slang for genetically modified crops), ‘Frankenbite,’ (a sound bite that’s been synthesized from many disparate quotations), or even Tim Burton’s film Frankenweenie about a dog brought back to life with electricity, the public loves to ‘Frankenize’ words.

 What words would you like to Frankenize?
-We recommend grabbing a copy of Mary Shelley’s Frankenstein and a mug of hot cocoa.
-Let’s weather this Frankenstorm with the source.
+We recommend grabbing a copy of Mary Shelley’s Frankenstein and a mug of hot cocoa to weather the Frankenstorms with the original source.